-One of the first steps in forming a group is having the participants find commonality, and you can do this with icebreaker games.
+One of the first steps in forming a group is having the participants find commonality, and you can do this with fun icebreakers for teens.
 Teenagers often find icebreakers a fun way to introduce themselves, especially if they are self-conscious about speaking in front of a group.

-You can use the following icebreakers for teens as written, or you can alter them to fit the number of participants you have or the theme of the group.
+You can use the following icebreaker activities for teens as written, or you can alter them to fit the number of participants you have or the theme of the group.

 #1 Human Bingo

 - Take a pile of note cards and write a teen's name and a question on it.

 - You need at least five different questions, and make five note cards for each teen.

 - Have the teens take cards, find the person whose name is on them, and ask the question.